tramitit/guides/en/hungary/parking_permit_application.md

 ---
-title: "Parking permit application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Hungary"]
+categories:
-meta_title: "Parking permit application in Budapest, Hungary"
+- Hungary
+date: '2024-06-07'
-description: "A comprehensive guide on how to apply for a parking permit in Budapest, Hungary."
+description: Learn the steps and required documents for obtaining a parking permit in Budapest for residents, non-EU citizens, and disabled persons.
 draft: false
+meta_title: 'How to Get a Parking Permit in Budapest: Essential Guide'
+title: 'How to Get a Parking Permit in Budapest: Essential Guide'
-translationKey: "hungary-parking_permit_application"
+translationKey: hungary-parking_permit_application
 ---

 ## Description
 ### What is it?